Genesis Apocryphon: Genesis Apocryphon and the Enochic tradition

+Biblical material

-The Genesis Apocryphon is a retelling of the stories of the patriarchs.
-It can be separated into books; the Book of Lamech, the Book of Noah and the Book of Abraham.
-The Genesis Apocryphon is largely based upon 1 Enoch, the Book of Jubilees and Genesis and therefore was most likely written after them.
-Most of the stories are told in first person, written in Hasmonaean Aramaic, and based on biblical narratives but include other subjects and details previously unknown.
+Most of the stories in Genesis Apocryphon are told in first person, written in Hasmonaean Aramaic, and based on biblical narratives but include other subjects and details previously unknown.
 Although the material is typically a free reworking of biblical material, occasionally there is word-for-word translation or paraphrasing from Genesis.

 Two noteworthy passages added to the account of Genesis are the story of Sarai's extraordinary beauty and Abram's exploration of the Promised Land through a dream.
 Sarai's beauty is praised greatly, using language similar to the Song of Songs, by Egyptian courtiers who have visited Abram, so much so that the Pharaoh abducts Sarai to be his wife.
 Abram's exploration of the Promised Land thoroughly describes a large extent of the geography of the Promised Land.

+It has been noted that Genesis Apocryphon devotes more space to the role of women in biblical texts.
+For example, in the Apocryphon, Noah's wife is named Emzara.
+Also Noah's mother and the wife of Lamech is designated as Bitenosh.
+She is a unique character in the Apocryphon because she is given a voice to defend her fidelity when her husband suspects their son was fathered by an angel.

+Essene parallels

-Due to the scrolls' close proximity to Qumran, the date of composition and the relationship between 1 Enoch and the Book of Jubilees scholars believe the Essenes might be the authors of the Genesis Apocryphon.
+Due to the scrolls' close proximity to Qumran, the date of composition and the relationship between 1 Enoch and the Book of Jubilees, some scholars believe the Essenes might be the authors of the Genesis Apocryphon, although others dispute this.
+For example, in The Oxford Handbook of the Dead Sea Scrolls (2010), Genesis Apocryphon is considered as a "non‐sectarian" text.

 Since there have been no other copies found in the 820 fragments at Qumran, Roland de Vaux suggests that it could be the original autograph.
-Although the scroll does not present any Essene theology or exegetical, doctrinal meditations demonstrating a clear author, the references to Enoch 1 and the Book of Jubilees suggest that it was accepted and used at Qumran.
+The scroll does not present any Essene theology or exegetical, doctrinal meditations demonstrating a clear author.
+Nevertheless, the references to 1 Enoch, and parallels in the Book of Jubilees suggest that it was accepted and used at Qumran.